AI Safety Papers

 - See also:

 There are reasons to think that advanced AI systems may demonstrate deceptive or sycophantic behavior in training, but pursue their own goals in deployment.
-The papers below investigate whether this could be detected, whether it happens in present-day systems, and what could be done about it in the future.
+The papers below investigate whether this could be detected, whether present-day systems are capable of this kind of deception, and what could be done about it in the future.

 Talks, blog posts, newsletters, and upskilling